-- Implement articulation therapy techniques and strategies that promote maximal student progress and move students toward conversational speech in the shortest amount of time, even with persistent speech sound errors
+- Implement articulation therapy techniques and strategies that promote maximal student progress and move students toward conversational speech in the shortest amount of time, even for persistent speech sound errors

 - When and how to address specific phonemes according to current research

-- Dozens of practical and effective therapy techniques for distorted “R” “L” and their associated vowels, plus best practice strategies to elicit a correct “R” and “S”
+- Dozens of practical and effective therapy approaches for distorted “R” “L” and their associated vowels, plus best practice strategies to elicit correct “R” “L” “S” and fricative consonants

-- Receive a detailed articulation therapy resource handbook to support your immediate use of all the therapy techniques you’ll receive in this seminar
+- Receive a detailed articulation therapy resource handbook to support your immediate use of the therapy processes you’ll learn in this seminar

 Ten Key Benefits of Attending

 - Maximize Your Students’ Productivity While Minimizing Their Time in Treatment for Persistent Articulation Errors